openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func offsetAs(rowOffset: Int32): RdbPredicates
 ```

-**Function:** Configures the predicate to specify the starting position of the returned results.
-This method must be used in conjunction with [limitAs](#func-limitasint32).
+**Description:** Configures the predicate to specify the starting position of the returned results.
+This method must be used together with [limitAs](#func-limitasint32).

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core